 Boar meat Bak Kut Teh that gives off aroma smell is the restaurant’s highlight and the most special dishes.
 It can be served in either dry or soupy version.
 People also like the wine chicken, curry fish and vinegar trotters that served here.

 6. Restoran Chardin Seaview

-Built near to the beach, guests can enjoy sea breeze while enjoy dining in Chardin Seaview Restaurant, one of the famous seafood restaurant in Port Dickson.
+Built near to the beach, guests can enjoy sea breeze while enjoying dining in Chardin Seaview Restaurant, one of the famous seafood restaurant in Port Dickson.

 Offering wide range of halal menu, tofu, crabs and prawns are the most ordered dishes in the restaurant.
 Besides, the restaurant strives at offering simple and clean environment to ensure a fine dining experience.